 The Diocese of Oregon is governed by a series of bodies, who provide overall leadership in according with our Constitution & Canons and Oregon state non-profit law.

 Diocesan Governance Groups

 Board of Trustees - The Episcopal Church in the Diocese of Oregon is incorporated under the laws of the State of Oregon under the name and title of “The Diocese of Oregon.”
 The Board of Trustees makes up the trustees of the corporation.
 The board of trustees is comprised of the bishop, the chancellor, the secretary, three clergy and three lay persons elected by the convention.

-The detailed ministry description focuses on each Dean assisting The Bishop by serving as a pastoral resource for clergy and lay leadership in their respective convocations, especially during times of transition, illness, or other pressing circumstances.
-Each Dean will also coordinate meetings with local clergy, facilitate communication and work with his or her Convocation President (lay person) in convening gatherings of Convocation delegates.
+The detailed ministry description focuses on each dean assisting the bishop by serving as a pastoral resource for clergy and lay leadership in their respective convocations, especially during times of transition, illness, or other pressing circumstances.
+Each dean will also coordinate meetings with local clergy, facilitate communication and work with the convocation president in convening gatherings of convocation delegates.